geoffreywiseman/awswl/README.md

 Anyone who knows enough to use a tool like this likely knows that there are better options available, from hardware VPNs to software VPNs hosted on an EC2 instance, and so forth.
-If you are using this tool and you haven't even considered using something better, this is your chance: look at the better options, and see if they fit your needs.
+If you are using this tool, and you haven't even considered using something better, this is your chance: look at the better options, and see if they fit your needs.

 Of course, most of those other options require you to get additional hardware or software resources